Nickeniklas/car_recommender/README.md

 ## 3 step hybrid

-Filter → content ranking → rating adjustment
+Filter → Content-Based → Collaborative

 ### 1) Filter by Used / New, Dealer / Private